 What value am I gaining by holding onto this belief?

-In order to replace your limiting belief with a more empowering belief, you will either need to convince yourself that the value you’re deriving from this limiting belief isn’t required any longer, or your new empowering belief must in some way fill this void.
-Therefore you either fill this void, or eliminate the void altogether.
+To replace your limiting belief with a more empowering belief, you will need to convince yourself that the value you’re deriving from this limiting belief isn’t required any longer.
+Otherwise, your new empowering belief must in some way fill this void.
+Therefore, you either fill this void or eliminate the void altogether.
 The choice is yours to make.

 The emotional intensity of each of your limiting beliefs can be measured using submodalities.

 Submodalities are ways in which you interpret and then represent your world using your five senses.
 It’s all about how you visualize things, how you hear things, and how you feel things internally.

 The limiting beliefs that are most difficult to overcome are supported by very vivid and emotionally intense submodalities.

 Let’s say for instance that your goal is to become an airplane pilot.
 However, you have this nagging fear of heights.
 This is apparently a huge obstacle that will prevent you from reaching your goal.